 Are Vaporizers Regulated In Any Way?

-In 2009, the Food and Drug Administration (FDA) issued a press release stating that e cigs had not been submitted to them for evaluation and approval.
-At that time, the FDA had gathered a number of opinions in regards to e cigs, but they did not have information about the contents of e cigs, the nicotine levels used or the effects of e cigs.
+In 2009, the Food and Drug Administration (FDA) issued a press release stating that e-cigs had not been submitted to them for evaluation and approval.
+At that time, the FDA had gathered several opinions in regards to e-cigs, but they did not have information about the contents of e-cigs, the nicotine levels used or the effects of e-cigs.

 At that time, there was very little in the way of scientific knowledge of e-cigs.
 The fact is, research has not progressed much.
 One reason for this is undoubtedly both interference and skewed.
 Biased research conducted by the tobacco industry and the pharmaceutical industry.

 This situation has caused a great deal of confusion and misinformation to surround the topic of e-cigs.
 Gilbert Ross, MD, who is an expert on and supporter of e-cigs have had some harsh words to say in this regard.
 In a recent article in Forbes, Dr. Ross said that the confusion surrounding e-cigs may be explained by dogma, willful ignorance and greed.

 He further stated that truthful communication had been impeded in the name of a “cigarette-protection-campaign” designed to prevent smokers from gaining control over their addiction.

 Currently, change is in the air for e-cigs, and Mitch Zeller, head of the FDA has said that a ruling regarding the regulation of e-cigs will occur sometime in early 2014.
 Many believe that e-cigs will be regulated exactly like tobacco cigarettes.
 While this may seem like a good idea, Dr. Ross points out that a decision such as this could drive e-cig users back to tobacco cigarettes.